msalemor/ai-tutors/genai-development/genai-intro.md

 These roles help in organizing the dialogue and ensuring that the model can distinguish between the different parts of the conversation for a coherent exchange of information.

-**Note:** setting the `system role` is particulalry important in Agent based systems where each Agent may be resposible for unique task.
+**Note:** setting the `system role` is not required.
+However, it is recommended to set a system role to drive a more preditable behavior.
+Also, setting the `system role` is particulalry important in Agent based systems where each Agent may be resposible for unique task.

 #### Code